Shak2000/GuessingGames/README.md

    - **Interactive Map**: Google Maps showing business headquarters and locations
    - **Financial Information**: Revenue, market cap, employee count, and other business metrics when available
    - **Leadership Details**: CEO, founders, and key executives information
+   - **Technologies**: Main technologies used by the business with clickable links to Invention Game ✨ **NEW**
    - **Wikipedia Link**: Direct link to the business's Wikipedia page
+   - **Explanation Box**: The AI's reasoning in a gray box below
+4. **Provide Feedback**: Click "Correct" if the guess is right, or "Incorrect" if it's wrong
+5. **Continue**: If incorrect, the AI will make another guess with improved context
+6. **Explore Technologies**: Click any technology link to automatically search in the Invention Game
+7. **Victory**: When the AI guesses correctly, you'll see a victory message!
+8. **New Game**: Start fresh anytime by entering new information

+### Guess the Invention Game
+1. **Enter Information**: Type information about an invention or technology in the text area
+2. **Submit**: Click "Submit Information" or press Ctrl+Enter
+3. **Review Guess**: The AI will display its guess with:
+   - **Invention Image**: Automatically extracted from Wikipedia (if available)
+   - **Name Box**: The invention's name in a blue gradient box
+   - **Overview Box**: A concise 50-75 word summary of the invention's significance and impact
+   - **Comprehensive Technology Data**: Complete information including inventor details, patent information, development history, and impact
+   - **Interactive Map**: Google Maps showing invention development locations
+   - **Inventor Information**: Details about inventors, developers, and key contributors
+   - **Company Connections**: Links to businesses and organizations involved in development
+   - **Wikipedia Link**: Direct link to the invention's Wikipedia page
    - **Explanation Box**: The AI's reasoning in a gray box below
 4. **Provide Feedback**: Click "Correct" if the guess is right, or "Incorrect" if it's wrong
 5. **Continue**: If incorrect, the AI will make another guess with improved context